Five computers are available for the Internet and word processing.

 A staff member will send the fax for the patron.
 The document to be sent must be a standard 8.5 x 11 sheet of paper, printed on one side of the paper.
 Payment is per sheet that is faxed.

-- Faxes sent from the library are $1.00 per sheet.
+- Faxes sent from the library are $1.00 for the first page and 25¢ for additional pages.

 - Faxes can also be received at the library.
 Cost of faxes recieved is 25¢ per sheet.